anoukperq/reuseable_snippets/onepager met propositie.md

 ## What can we do for you?

-We will help you design and implement a robust translation process that does not break when changes need to made.
+We will help you design and implement a robust translation process that does not break when changes need to be made.

 Our approach is built on working in short cycles and continuous flow, easily processing changes following user feedback, both to source and target languages.